dsarov/ARDaP/README.md

 ```

 3) Check to see if delly works in the ardap environment and install manually if broken
-4) Skip if delly alreay works.
+4) Skip if delly already works.
 Download the Delly binary.
 Make sure the binary is placed into a directory contained in your PATH and accessible when the ardap environment is loaded.

 ```
 wget https://github.com/dellytools/delly/releases/download/v0.8.7/delly_v0.8.7_linux_x86_64bit